-At Holly Primary will endeavour to support the pupil through:
+Our school will endeavour to support the pupil through:

-- Developing the content of the curriculum through our PHSCE Curriculum.
-The skills and knowledge progression and content of this curriculum can be found here. https://www.holly.notts.sch.uk/curriculum-subjects/personal-social-and-health-education/ - Maintaining a school ethos which promotes a positive, supportive, and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - Our school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents.
-We will discuss this on a regular basis in our assemblies and staff will be able to signpost children who need additional support through completing a concern form. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported by our school SENDCo, Miss Lindley. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment. - The staff member if not the designated safeguarding lead (Duncan White) will be informed immediately, and actions taken in accordance with the school peer on peer/ sexual violence and sexual harassment between children in school and college policy.
+- Developing the content of the curriculum to enable safeguarding to be high profile. - Maintaining a school ethos which promotes a positive, supportive, and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - Our school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents.
+Our school will support children through the use of school ELSA's (Emotional Literacy Support Assistants) and will offer access to relevant outside agencies according to the need and circumstance required. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported through our Graduated response guidance. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment.

+- The staff member if not the designated safeguarding lead (Mr White) will be informed immediately, and actions taken in accordance with the school child-on -child/ sexual violence and sexual harassment between children in school policy. - A peer support system, a named adult support person, or bespoke package of support (as required according to individual circumstance)